Christian Eating Disorder Recovery

 If you’re looking for help in your Christian eating disorder recovery, this is the page for you.
 Visit often for the spiritual encouragement you need.
 Say the eating disorder prayer and make it your own.
 Choose an article, verse or song that speaks to you in the moment.
 The next day it may be the same thing that reaches you or something completely different.
 Just allow God to speak to you through these resources wherever you are in your recovery on any given day.

 As I grieved the loss of things that were important to me and as I felt lost in my life, I cried out to God.
-But for some reason, I couldn't hear Him.
-I continued to listen, but didn't hear a word from the One I had come to know personally when I was a teenager.
+But for some reason, I couldn’t hear Him.
+I continued to listen, but didn’t hear a word from God, the One I had come to know personally when I was a teenager.
 You can read more about that experience in How I Came to Know the Lord below.
-The Lord had been a constant and loving companion for several years, so I was bewildered when I could no longer sense His presence nor hear His voice.
+God had been a constant and loving companion for several years, so I was bewildered when I could no longer sense His presence nor hear His voice.

 I was patient for a while, but patience gave way to doubt, and doubt gave way to anger.
-Looking back, I know He didn't abandon me, but at the time I felt like He had.
-It sure didn't seem to me that a loving God would allow my life to fall apart and then sit quietly by as I struggled to know what to do next.
+Looking back, I know God didn’t abandon me, but at the time I felt like He had.
+It sure didn’t seem to me that a loving God would allow my life to fall apart and then sit quietly by as I struggled to know what to do next.
 This doubt of His love brought me to anger.
 My heart swelled with bitterness, and I did something I never thought I would do.
-I walked away from Him.
+I walked away from God.